Sanskrit literature: Sanskrit drama

 Indian classical drama (dṛśya, nātaka) was also mainly written in Sanskrit and there are many examples of this Sanskrit literary genre.
 Bharata's Nāṭyaśāstra (3rd century CE) is the earliest work which discusses Sanskrit dramaturgy.
 Sanskrit drama focuses on the sentiments and on heroic characters.
 Classically, the endings are happy, never tragic.
 References to Sanskrit drama are found throughout ancient Sanskrit texts, including the great epics.

 Some of the earliest Sanskrit dramas are those of Aśvaghoṣa (only a fragment of his Śāriputraprakaraṇa survives) and the many plays of Bhāsa (c.1st century BCE), most of which are based on the two great epics (Mahabharata and Ramayana).
 Kalidasa is widely considered to be the greatest Sanskrit playwright, hailed for his linguistic mastery and economy of style.
 He wrote three plays: Vikramōrvaśīyam, Mālavikāgnimitram, Abhijñānaśākuntalam.

 Other important plays include the Mṛcchakaṭika (The Little Clay Cart, 5th century) and the Mudrārākṣasa.

 Harṣa, a 7th-century Indian emperor, was also known as a great playwright with a simple and delicate style.
 His Ratnavali, Nagananda, and Priyadarsika are well known Sanskrit dramas.

 The Mattavilāsaprahasana (A Farce of Drunken Sport) is a short one-act Sanskrit play.
 It is one of the two great one act plays written by Pallava King Mahendravarman I (571– 630CE) in the beginning of the seventh century in Tamil Nadu.

 Bhavabhuti (8th century) is one of the great playwrights after Kalidasa.
 Other major Sanskrit playwrights include Visakhadatta, Bhaṭṭa Nārāyaṇa, Murari, Rajasekhara, Kshemisvara, Damodaramishra, and Krishnamishra.

 Later Sanskrit dramaturgical texts also continued to be written in the second millennium, such as the Shilparatna which discusses dance and drama.

 Other Sanskrit narratives

-There are various classical Sanskrit collections of fables one of the most influential of which is the early Pañcatantra, a work that was widely immitated.
+There are various classical Sanskrit collections of fables one of the most influential of which is the early Pañcatantra, a work that was widely imitated.
 Other works include the Hitopadeśa and Srivara's Kathakautuka.
 Buddhist Jatakas (tales of the Buddha's past lives) is a similar genre and includes the Divyāvadāna, Āryaśūra's Jātakamālā (a collection of Buddhist fables), and Ksemendra's various works like the Avadānakalpalatā.

 Folk tale (or fairy tale) collections include the Vetala Pañcaviṃśati, Siṃhāsana Dvātriṃśikā, and the Suktasaptati.
 There is also Somadeva's Kathāsaritsāgara (Ocean of the Streams of Stories).

-There are also poetic historical chronicles like the Rajatarangini of Kalhana.
+There are also poetic historical chronicles like the Rajatarangini of Kalhana, Rashtraudha Kavya of Rudrakavi, Shivbharata and Paramanandkavya of Paramananda, Rajaramcharitra of Keshavbhatt, Sri Janraj Champu of Krishna Dutta.

 Hemacandra's (1088-1172) Trisastisalakapurusacaritra is one example of Jain didactic narrative in Sanskrit.

 There are also abridged retellings of more ancient lost texts, such as Budhasvāmin's Bṛhatkathāślokasaṃgraha.